Nasenboi/AiudioDataScience_Warnsystem-/README.md

 ## What can you find in this GitHub?
 This Git contains the following:<br />

+1. .ipynb_checkpoints
-1. .ipynb_checkpoints --> the final main code as Jupyter Notebook format (.ipynb)
+   - the final main code as Jupyter Notebook format (.ipynb)
+2. .vs
-2. .vs --> saved settings
+   - saved settings
+3. Archive
-3. Archive --> older versions of the main code and different code for testing
+   - older versions of the main code and different code for testing
-4. AudioDataPackag ---------> ArtificialTraining
+4. AudioDataPackag
-                              AudioPreprocessing
+   - ArtificialTraining
+     - AudioPreprocessing,
      - AudioAugmentation,
      - AudioSetDownloader,
      - CutAudioData,
      - DatasetSorting,
      - DataDescription,
      - Downloader,
      - LabelProgram
-                              AudioToInputData
+   - AudioToInputData
-                              allAudioDataToSpectrograms.py
+   - allAudioDataToSpectrograms.py
+5. AudioTestData
-5. AudioTestData -----------> to test a single sample
+   - to test a single sample
+6. README
-6. README ------------------> in order to have a good overview of the GitHub
+   - in order to have a good overview of the GitHub
+7. ToDos
-7. ToDos -------------------> txt file for organizing the structure and upcoming tasks
+   - txt file for organizing the structure and upcoming tasks
-8. basicHeader.txt --------->
+8. basicHeader.txt
-9. deleteUselessFiles.py --->
+9. deleteUselessFiles.py
+10. mainCodeV6.x.ipynb
-10. mainCodeV6.x.ipynb -----> the actual final main code (newest version)
+    - the actual final main code (newest version)
+11. requirements.txt
-11. requirements.txt -------> to create an environment
+    - to create an environment